techbrett/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 - **AI Suggestion prompts** - ?? [ CANT FIND DOCS ON THIS OR COPILOT IN PLACES- IS THIS BAKED INTO OTHER DOCS?]
 - **Places analytics** - You can learn which desks and rooms are most frequently used, and get suggestions on how to optimize space management.
 You can also identify trends for key buildings, bookable rooms, and shared work spaces
 - **Connect building occupancy signals** - Use existing sensor data to enhance Microsoft Places analytics reports by combining the actual and intended usage of your users' conference rooms and buildings.
-- **Auto release for rooms** - If a room that you enable for auto release isn't being used, Teams and Places free up the room for others to reserve.
+- **Auto release for rooms** - If you create auto release for rooms, when a room that you enable for auto release isn't being used, Teams and Places free up the room for others to reserve.
-- **Create desk pools and workspaces** - Create groups of desks to manage together.
+- **Create desk pools and workspaces** - You can create groups of desks to manage together.
 Your users can reserve desk pools to work when they visit the office.
+- **Create services** - You can add services that appear in the Explore tab within the Microsoft Places apps.
+These services can be added per building to provide employees with all the services that each building offers.
 - **Places explorer** - ?? [ CANT FIND DOCS ON THIS]
 - **Integrate with Viva's Team execution dashboard** - ?? [ CANT FIND DOCS ON THIS]
 - **Integrate with Viva Pulse** - ?? [ CANT FIND DOCS ON THIS]